tonicpow/twetch-bot/README.md

-audit                          Checks for vulnerabilities in dependencies clean                          Remove previous builds and any test cache data help                           Show all commands available install                        Installs the dependencies for the packge lint                           Runs the standard-js lint tool outdated                       Checks for outdated packages via npm release                        Full production release (creates release in Github)
+audit                          Checks for vulnerabilities in dependencies clean                          Remove previous builds and any test cache data help                           Show all commands available install                        Installs the dependencies for the package lint                           Runs the standard-js lint tool outdated                       Checks for outdated packages via npm release                        Full production release (creates release in Github)